anuraghazra/github-readme-stats/readme.md

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&hide=["issues"]&show_icons=true)

-## Github Extra Pins
+# Github Extra Pins

-Github extra pins allows you to pin more than 4 repositories in your profile by using github readme profile.
+Github extra pins allows you to pin more than 6 repositories in your profile by using github readme profile.

+Yey! you are no longer limited to 6 pinned repos

 ### Usage